Rubb Buildings Systems of Sanford completed work on the newest addition to the City of Saco’s Public Works Department.

 The salt storage facility has a span of 18.29m (approx. 60ft) with a length of 113ft, as well as a 20’ x 20’ framed opening on each gable end.

-Deputy Public Works Director Chris Gallant officially contracted Rubb for the project this past August.
-Rubb engineers designed a custom building and, upon approval of the drawings, erection began in early November.
+Deputy Public Works Director Chris Gallant officially contracted Rubb for the project in the summer 2014.
+Rubb engineers designed a custom building and, upon approval of the drawings, erection began in early November and was completed before winter.